Follow these simple steps to help you build up an emergency savings pot.

 Choose the right type of account

-First and foremost you need to choose the right type of account for your emergency savings fund.
-It may sound obvious, but make sure you choose a home which offers full easy access to your cash.
+First, you need to choose the right type of account for your emergency savings fund.
+It may sound obvious, but make sure you choose an account that offers full easy access to your cash.

 That means you should avoid notice accounts – there's no use in waiting 30 or 60 days for your money to arrive if you need it today.
 Also say no to fixed rate bonds.
 You may earn better rates in a bond, but your money will be locked away often with no permitted withdrawals.